 Performance Tuning

 The goal of performance tuning is to optimize session performance by eliminating performance bottlenecks.
-To tune session performance, first identify a performance bottleneck, eliminate it, and then identify the next
+To tune session performance, first identify a performance bottleneck, eliminate it, and then identify the nextperformance bottleneck until you are satisfied with the session performance.
+You can use the test load option to run sessions when you tune session performance.

 If you tune all the bottlenecks, you can further optimize session performance by increasing the number of pipeline partitions in the session.
 Adding partitions can improve performance by utilizing more of the system hardware while processing the session.